Eugen Schileru: Wartime persecution and communist rise

 Around 1947, Schileru was working alongside Iosifescu and Vera Călin for the state publishing company, Editura de Stat, which was managed by poet Alexandru Toma.
 From 1948 to 1951, under the newly established Romanian communist regime, he directed the Romanian Academy's library. Șerban, at the time a young researcher, recalls that he was "always ready to give guiding suggestions, to let others borrow from his vast baggage of readings.
 His eyes were glistening upon discovering new venues for his bookish roving."
 A version of Lope de Vega's Dog in the Manger, done by Schileru from the Spanish original, was used by the Bucharest Municipal Theater for a 1948 production, with Beate Fredanov and Ion Lucian in the main roles.
 In 1949, Schileru became a professor of aesthetics at Bucharest's Nicolae Grigorescu Fine Arts Institute.
 Around the time of his appointment, he openly derided Moraru, who was lecturing in Marxism-Leninism, by asking him to distinguish between Nicolai Hartmann and Eduard von Hartmann; Moraru, who only had a high-school education, was unable to respond, and humiliated himself.

 As recounted by fellow art scholar Radu Bogdan, Schileru and Comarnescu were equally shocked to discover that the new regime was stifling independent art, including one of a leftist bent, and imposing Socialist Realism as the singular dogma.
 Schileru himself undermined Moraru's influence at the Institute by making his students read the more classical works of Tudor Vianu.
 The period witnessed other episodes in which he transgressed against the expected behavior.
-He maintained a friendship with the Christian esotericist Marcel Avramescu, who, upon his invitation, performed demonstrations of hypnosis in Călin's apartment.
+He applied his "sharp tongue" to cultural figures of the regime that he viewed as mediocre, once calling Sașa Pană a "Barbu Lăzăreanu of surrealism"; he also maintained a friendship with the Christian esotericist Marcel Avramescu, who, upon his invitation, performed demonstrations of hypnosis in Călin's apartment.
 Novelist Constantin Țoiu, who was being subjected to ideological "verification" (during which he denied the separate existence of a working-class culture), reports that he was comforted by a group of "valuable Jews", including Schileru, Iosifescu, and Călin.
 He contrasts this group with Jews such as Leonte Răutu and Iosif Chișinevschi, who had built their careers on a "fanatical" endorsement of Stalinism, and whom Schileru and the others secretly despised.
 Journalist and editor Vlaicu Bârna recalls however that, in early 1950, Schileru used the "classics of Marxism" against his former employer Călinescu—advising state publishers to not feature Călinescu's new novel, Bietul Ioanide, since it was ideologically suspect.
 Bârna intervened to undercut Schileru's report, and managed to get the book approved by communist censors.